agriffis/pure-getopt/README.md

 # How to use it

-Cut and paste the entire function into your script, prior to calling "getopt".
-Done! :-)

-I don't recommend sourcing getopt.bash into your script.
-The problem is that you've just traded a dependency on GNU getopt for a dependency on pure-getopt.
-Most of the time it should be okay to just insert the function directly in your script.

-If you have a long script and you'd rather put the getopt function at the bottom rather than the top, this pattern might be useful:
+pure-getopt provides a single bash function `getopt` that you can insert directly into your script.
+It should be defined before calling `getopt` from your code, so either place the definition above your code, or use the recommended pattern below.

 ```bash
 #!/bin/bash